clmccart/mlopstemplate/README.md

 5) Create yml file for easy environment setup
 6) Data processing build pipeline
 7) Model release pipeline (QA and prod)
+8) FIX IMPORTS
+9) Add examples of data preprocessor to readme
+10) Documentation for data preprocessor

 Note: pkl files are git ignored.
 This makes it so that the only way a model can be registered is if it successfully completes the build.